AbhishekKandi83/Digital-Foreniscs-Roadmap-CTF/README.md

 [Network forensics](https://resources.infosecinstitute.com/topic/network-forensics-overview/) is a science that centers on the discovery and retrieval of information surrounding a cybercrime within a networked environment.
 Common forensic activities include the capture, recording and analysis of events that occurred on a network in order to establish the source of cyberattacks.

 [Database forensics](https://resources.infosecinstitute.com/topic/computer-forensics-overview-types-database-forensics/) is the process of interrogating a failed database and trying to reconstruct the metadata and page information from within a data set, whereas database recovery implies some kind of restorative process that will enable the database to become viable enough to be put back into a production environment, or healthy enough to provide a backup that can be used in a database restore.

+[Memory forensics](https://github.com/stuxnet999/MemLabs#About-MemLabs-mag) is forensic analysis of a computer's memory dump.
+Its primary application is investigation of advanced computer attacks which are stealthy enough to avoid leaving data on the computer's hard drive.
+Consequently, the memory (e.g. RAM) must be analyzed for forensic information.

 ### Books & Tutorials